AY2324S2-CS2103T-T15-4/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Make sure that your parameter's formats are valid!
+TaskMasterPro enforces various constraints given below.
+On top of adhering to the constraints, please make sure that your parameters (eg. EMAIL) actually exists because TaskMasterPro will not check for that!

 NAME : Only alphanumeric characters and spaces